 • System pressure should be tracked to predict when cleaning will be necessary

 Sustainable Aeration Practices

 • Lagoons typically find their best application in remote areas, where land is inexpensive and population density if low

-• Such locations usually have fewer individuals trained to operate and maintain treatment plants.
+• Such locations usually have fewer people trained to run and support treatment plants.

-• How does one perform mechanically simple aeration for lagoons and other treatment systems?
+• How does one do mechanically simple aeration for lagoons and other treatment systems?

 • It is now possible to use diffused aeration in large lagoons and install the equipment without dewatering the lagoon.